LiadHechler/Liad_Herut_Project/README.md

 each element in the list represents the information of a safety report. bag_of_drugs is a dictionary- each key is a name of a drug,
-                            each value is the frequency of this drug. reaction_outcome_freq is a dictionary - each key is a reaction outcome, each value is the frequency of this reaction.
+                            each value is the frequency of this drug. bag_of_route is a dictionary- each key is a route of administration code, each value is the frequency of this route.
-                                        **for every report we consider only the most severe reaction outcome
 ##

-def medical_product_calc_freq(curr_d: dict, item: ET.Element, data_info: data)
+def drug_route_freq(curr_d: dict, item: ET.Element, data_info: data)
 ##
 Updates the data_info.bag_of_drugs dictionary, each key is a name of a drug and each value is the frequency of this drug in the safety reports.